 In a chilled water A/C unit, cooling is maintained by the flow of chilled water through a cooling coil.
 A water valve proportionally opens to increase the flow as the temperature rises (or closes as the temperature falls).
-If the unit is turned off using the normal shut down procedure with the system controller, the valve will return to the closed position shutting off flow through the coil.
+If the unit is turned off, the valve will return to the closed position shutting off flow through the coil.
 Chilled Water control valves are available in 2-way or 3-way configurations.
 Refer to the piping drawing supplied with your unit to determine which type valve is provided.